-The student will select with the advisor's recommendation 21 hours of credit from the following technical specialty courses.
-EAM 1003, EAM 1013, and EAM 4033 are required courses for all students.
-EAM 4106 and EAM 4201-15 are required for all students, and are in addition to the 21 hours of technical courses required.
+The student will select with the advisor's recommendation 30 hours of credit from the EAM Core courses.
+EAM 1003, EAM 1013, and EAM 4033 are required classes for all students.
+In addition, all students must take 12 hours (EAM 3206 and EAM 4106) from the Practical Applications in addition to the 30 hours.
+Courses used in other categories, i.e. EAM Core, Administrative, or Interdisciplinary may not be counted in another category.